thecodingdoc/thecodingdoc.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='https://www.unomaha.edu/college-of-information-science-and-technology/index.php'>College of Information Science and Technology, University of Nebraska at Omaha</a>

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>The Peter Kiewit Institute 173B</p>
+    <p>1110 S. 67th Street</p>
+    <p>Omaha, NE 68182</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My laboratory is broadly focused on developing and using **computational approaches to understand life at the molecular level**.
+I am particularly interested in exploring large-scale cancer genomics datasets, integrating different types of data to gain insights into the molecular bases of cancer and immune system function.

+**Ongoing projects in my lab:**

+- Developing computational approaches to  model and characterize the T Cell Receptor/pMHC complex, one of the key components of our immune system

+- Building machine learning infrastructure to automatically annotate pathology slides (collaboration with the [Ligorio Lab](https://ligoriolab.com/lab-2/))

+- Agent-based modeling of complex biological systems

+- Fragment-based drug discovery